AppFolioOnboarding/tasks/tasks/02_save_image_link_part1.md

 __Story__:

+Even though our main app has been created in Rails, we are going to configure our landing page to use React (use the references listed below to get that going).
-Now that we have an awesome landing page for our users to experience it is time to introduce our first feature!
+Once you have your React landing page rendering, it is time to introduce our first feature!

 In general, we want to deliver value to our customers as fast as possible.
 As a result, we have decided that we want our users to be able to save links to images, and immediately see that we have saved the URL to the image.